MCegla-JW/travel-agent-api/README.md

 A full stack single-page application that allows users to plan their dream trips and add activities to each one.
 If users need inspiration, they can utilise the built-in AI assistant to generate a personalised list of activity ideas.

+This is my third project in my three-month intensive bootcamp at General Assembly.

 *This app has two repositories: frontend and backend

 Code snippets in this ReadMe are from backend, for frontend, please go here - [Frontend ReadMe](https://github.com/MCegla-JW/travel-agent)